-We need a flow of data from collection in the field, to natural history database, to aggregator, to re-packagers, to research publication and other external users with as little human intervention or impediments as possible.
+Integration - We need a flow of data from the field, to collection, to aggregator, to re-packagers, to research publication and other external users with as little human intervention or impediments as possible.
+Some progress through APIs and GUIDs.
 All of these individual components are essential cogs in the functioning of the collective data pipeline.

-Our data needs to integrate with and be scalable to other sources of data from outside of our immediate community.
+Interoperability - our data needs to integrate with and be scalable to other sources of data from outside of our immediate community.